-HomePreventing Dental Problems › Prevention for Children
+HomePrevention › Prevention for Children

 Prevention for Children

-Taking care of your child’s mouth begins in infancy.
 It’s a good idea to gently wipe your baby’s gums after feeding.
 Use a soft brush, specifically designed for babies, which fits over your finger tip.
 Even a clean, damp washcloth will do.
 If you get your child used to the idea of oral hygiene after meals from a very early age, it will be much easier to brush their teeth without resistance later on, when the teeth begin to appear in the mouth.

 Teeth begin to appear at around six months of age, and keeping them free of food deposits and bacterial plaque by brushing after meals can reduce the amount of inflammation that occurs around them.
 Concentrate on the areas where the teeth are breaking through the gums.
 This will make teething less painful for your child.

-Minimizing the child’s exposure to carbohydrates (including breads, cereals and pastas) and acids is the most important step that can be taken to avoid cavities.
+Minimizing your child’s exposure to carbohydrates (including breads, cereals and pastas) and acids is the most important step that can be taken to avoid cavities.
 When such foods are ingested, removing the acids and restoring the normal mouth pH is very important to prevent cavities from occurring.
 Early dental visits can be useful to demonstrate how best to take care of your child’s mouth and teeth.

 It is important that babies and young children not be put to bed with a bottle containing anything but water.
 Milk and fruit juice produces a phenomenon called baby bottle tooth decay.
 This is also called nursing caries and bottle rot.